oracle/node-oracledb/README.md

 ## <a name="testing"></a> Test Suite

-To run the included test suite see [test/README](https://github.com/oracle/node-oracledb/tree/master/test/README.md).
+To run the test suite see [test/README](https://github.com/oracle/node-oracledb/tree/master/test/README.md).

 ## <a name="contrib"></a> Contributing